So you found an injured or lost baby bird…

 - Is it a nestling or a fledgling?
 If it is a nestling, try to find its nest.
 If you are able to find the nest and reach it safely, gently put the bird back in it’s home.
 If you unable to find the nest, build a simple one for the baby in a safe place.
 Observe it for an hour or so just to make sure the parents come back.
 If it is a fledgling that you find, let it roam!
 Exploring life outside of the nest is a vital part of a fledgling’s development.
 Just make sure the bird is safe from potential danger like dogs, cats or kids.
 Again, observe the baby for about an hour, if the birds parents don’t return, contact your local wildlife rehab.

-If you aren’t sure, or if you have any questions, call your local wildlife rehabilitation or the Division of Wildlife for your state.
-They are happy to help, and keeping birds safe and preventing unnecessary removal from a birds home is what they are there for.
+If you aren’t sure, or if you have any questions, please contact a licensed wildlife rehabilitator at the link listed below.
 We all want to help our local birds and wildlife, and knowledge is how we can.
 For a fun graphic to hang on your fridge click here.

 When in doubt contact a licensed Wildlife Rehabilitator.